luiz-diniz/barber-shop/README.md

 # BarberShop

------This software is under development (so, there are a lot of unfinished things) and its purpose is to learn/apply new technologies-----
+-----This software is under development (so, there are a lot of unfinished things yet) and its purpose is to learn/apply new technologies-----

 BarberShop is a product that helps managing a barbershop and much more =)